 - Market pull innovations originate from the market and are initiated by a specific customer request.

-- Technology push innovations are the result of new technologies for which suitable application possibilities are sought and realised.
+- Technology-push innovations are the result of new technologies for which suitable application possibilities are sought and implemented.

-The literature on types of innovation also includes the classification into closed and open innovation, which refers more to innovation management than innovation itself.
+The literature on innovation types also contains a division into closed and open innovation, although this refers more to innovation management than innovation itself.

-The main classification is by innovation subject and degree of innovation.
-There are blurred limits to the classification of types of innovation.
-Where exactly the boundaries between the individual types of innovation in these categories lie, an organization must define for itself.
+The main classification is according to the object of innovation and the degree of innovation.
+There are blurring boundaries in the classification of innovation types.
+Where exactly the boundaries between the individual types of innovation in these categories lie must be determined by organizations themselves.
 This classification has a strategic relevance for innovation management, namely to determine the focus in the innovation strategy.
-The further purpose is to initiate individual innovation projects into the innovation process.
-Because a small, incremental innovation in the product area requires a different treatment than a radical innovation in the production process.
+The other purpose is to initiate the individual innovation projects into the innovation process.
+This is because a small, incremental innovation in the product area requires different processing than a radical innovation in the production process.

 Born in Graz, Austria.
 CEO of LEAD Innovation, Daniel Zapfl has been responsible for the success of the innovation projects of our innovation partners since January 2018.